-- Mr. Cheng was the executive director, CFO + company secretary of ENN Energy Holdings Limited - he obtained information re: - the consortium formed to finance the acquisition - the timing of the announcement of the general offer (the Announcement) + - the offer price - Mr. Cheng used 3rd party's securities account to buy China Gas shares before the Announcement, making HK\$3 mln profit when he then sold the shares - but MMT not satisfied on the balance of probabilities that Mr. Cheng dealt in the shares at material times - insider dealing could not be proved
+- Mr. Cheng was the executive director, CFO + company secretary of ENN Energy Holdings Limited (ENN) - He obtained information re: - ENN's proposed acquisition of China Gas - the timing of the announcement of the general offer (the Announcement) + - the offer price - Mr. Cheng used 3rd party's securities account to buy China Gas shares just prior to the Announcement, making HK\$3 million profit when he then sold the shares - but MMT not satisfied on the balance of probabilities that Mr. Cheng dealt in the shares at the material times - insider dealing could not be proved